mucommander/mucommander/package/readme.txt

 -----------------------

 New features:
+- Support for Google Drive as a file protocol (including browsing, uploading and downloading capabilities).
 - Enhance file searching with the ability to specify text that the files should contain (similar to 'grep').
 - Enable switching to the next or previous image found in the active folder from the image viewer.
 - The 'View' action now displays the calculated size of the selected directories in the folder panel.